-- acknowledging that making the Disclosure was the right thing to do and is valued by NQBP; - making a statement that NQBP will support the discloser; - the Support Officer conducting regular checks on the discloser's well-being, where this is warranted: - where the health of the discloser becomes a concern, liaising with occupational workplace health and safety officers; - monitoring and managing the behaviour of other Employees; - implementing investigation processes where appropriate; - taking disciplinary action where appropriate for conduct that breaches the Reprisal/Victimisation or confidentiality provisions of this Procedure; - making support services available; - relocating individuals (which may include the Subject Officers) to a different division, group or office; and/or - offering an individual a leave of absence or flexible workplace arrangement while a matter is being investigated.
+- acknowledging that making the Disclosure was the right thing to do and is valued by NQBP; - making a statement that NQBP will support the discloser; - the Support Officer conducting regular checks on the discloser's well-being, where this is warranted; - where the health of the discloser becomes a concern, liaising with occupational workplace health and safety officers;

-© North Qld Bulk Ports Corporation Limited ACN 136 880 218 Document Type Procedure Procedure Sponsor GMCS Revision 3 Version Control Only electronic copy in HPE is controlled.
-To ensure any policy document list on ERIC. paper copy is current, p olease check the Document Number E16/06164 policy document list on Exic.
-Page Page 12 of 19 Approval This procedure requires subject matter expert approval except where substantive changes may impact on the rights and obligations of directors.
-Date Approved 03/05/2022
+© North Qld Bulk Ports Corporation Limited ACN 136 880 218 Procedure Procedure Sponsor GCCS Revision 4 Version Control Version Control Only electronic copy in HPE is controlled.
+To ensure any policy document list on ERIC. paper copy is current, please check the E16/06164 policy document list on Errio.
+Page Page 15 of 23 Approval Approval This procedure requires subject matter expert approval except where substantive changes may impact on the rights and obligations of directors.
+Date Approved 27 August 2024